VII. Our Earthuman Ascent: A Major Evolutionary Transition in Individuality

 In Integral Human Persons will consider how human beings appear as a true microcosmic exemplar, now set in a temporal procreation.
 The seven subsections span our individual formation and growth from infancy of bodily self-organization, cerebral cognizance and behavioral mores and onto informed awareness, iconic gender identities, and a novel symbiotic selfhood.
 A final module will review a lifelong psychic course of individuation as we may realize ourselves as vital participants in an ecosmic self-realization.

 1. Systems Physiology and Psychology: Somatic and Behavioral Development

-A novel “developmental systems theory” conception by the Indiana University psychologists Esther Thelen and Linda Smith, and collegial others led to findings that the same complex dynamics which self-organize ecosmos and evolution are in similar effect to guide an infant’s and child’s advance in bodily maturation, visual perception, kinetic agility, self-other behaviors and sequential stages of cognitive education.
+In the 2000s and before, novel “developmental systems theory” by the Indiana University psychologists Esther Thelen and Linda Smith, with collegial others led to a growing perception that the same complex dynamics which self-organize ecosmos and evolution are necessarily in similar effect to guide infant’s and children as they advance in bodily maturation, visual perception, kinetic agility, self-other behaviors and sequential stages of cognitive education.

 Dehaene, Stanislav.
 How We Learn.
 New York: Viking, 2020.